Will passengers be willing to fly on the Boeing 737 Max? - Local News 8

 Boeing’s best selling plane has been grounded since March following two fatal crashes that killed 346 people.
 While Boeing now says it doesn’t expect the plane to be approved to fly until the middle of this year, the Federal Aviation Administration said last week it could get approval before then.

-A small percentage — he did not say how many — is unwilling to fly the plane, but that is roughly balanced by those who say they’re more likely to fly the Max because they believe it will be safer than other jets after undergoing such
+A small percentage — he did not say how many — is unwilling to fly the plane, but that is roughly balanced by those who say they’re more likely to fly the Max because they believe it will be safer than other jets after undergoing so much scrutiny.

 Widespread reluctance to fly the Max

-Note: Correction: An earlier version of this story misstated the name of Southwest Airlines’ president.